magento/merchdocs/src/stores/store-urls.md

 ### Include the store code in URLs

+{:.bs-callout-info}
+URLs with included Store Code should be used for proper system work, if **Add Store Code to Urls** option is set to `Yes`.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

 1. Under _General_ in the left panel, choose **Web**.